Our Service & Limitations

 - ask the patient to supply more information before making a decision

-- or liaise with the doctor before making a decision.
+- liaise with the doctor before making a decision.

-Once again, if the order is declined by the pharmacist, the patient will be notified by email and told why.
+Once again, if the pharmacist declines to dispense a treatment because they think it is not suitable, the patient will be notified by email and told why.
 The patient will then be advised to see a healthcare professional in person.
-Once more, the patient will not be charged if their order is declined by the pharmacist.
+Once more, the patient will not be charged if their treatment is declined by the pharmacist.

-7. Once the medication is packed and ready, it will be picked up by one of our courier partners (DPD, UPS, TNT or Royal Mail) and shipped to patient’s address by next-day tracked delivery.
+The treatment is then packed at the pharmacy and collected by ParcelXpert, who will ship the package via one of our courier partners (DPD, UPS, TNT or Royal Mail).
+Packages are shipped to the address provided by the patient by next-day tracked delivery.

-The patient will be supplied with a tracking number via email or text, depending on their preferred contact method, so that they can track their item.
+The patient will be supplied with an order number via email or text, depending on their preferred contact method, so that they can track their item.

-8. To receive their parcel, the patient must present a valid, government-issued photo ID to the delivery driver.
+On some occasions, a patient must present a valid, government-issued photo ID to the delivery driver to receive their parcel.
 This can be a passport or a full UK or EEA photocard driving license.

 If the patient is not happy with the service or they encounter a problem with their order, they can contact our customer service team who will work to resolve the issue as soon as possible.